 Sister Licia Mazzia, SFP Congregational Minister Sister Licia holds a doctorate of Jurisprudence from the University of Bari.
 She trained in Vocational Formation with the Department of Educational Sciences at the Pontifical Salesian University in Rome and she is licensed in the Theology of Consecrated Life by the Pontifical Lateran University in Rome.
 She served as director of Membership Development for the Temporarily Professed Sisters in the Italian area.
 She also worked for the welfare of immigrant women, particularly victims of human trafficking, and led activities for young people.
 Sister Licia served as Second Councilor, Congregational Treasurer, and Foundation Treasurer.
 She has also been a member of the Board of Directors of Franciscans International, the Franciscan NGO to the United Nations.
 She is a member of the UISG (International Union of Superiors General) and IFC–TOR (International Franciscan Conference of the Sisters and Brothers of the Third Order Regular of Saint Francis).
 She has served as Congregational Minister of the Franciscan Sisters of the Poor since 2013.

-Sister Marilyn Trowbridge, SFP Congregational Councilor for the United States Serving the Congregation for the past ten years in Leadership, Sr. Marilyn strives to use her background and gifts in nursing, wellness and spirituality to offer wholistic life and healing to all those she encounters day to day.
+Sister Marilyn Trowbridge, SFP Congregational Councilor Serving the Congregation for the past ten years in Leadership, Sr. Marilyn strives to use her background and gifts in nursing, wellness and spirituality to offer wholistic life and healing to all those she encounters day to day.
 She aspires to the words of Mother Frances: "Everything depends on how well you use your lifetime."